desktop-commander/prompt-library/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/d59bd04d-86e8-41d7-bbba-f71c8d704429) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+You can work locally using your preferred IDE.
+Simply clone this repo and push changes.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)